weAreThePlayMakers/gitHobo/gitHobo/gitHobo is your Github Buddy.md

 gitHobo is a simple text document, like the one you are reading just now; and exactly as in case of this text it is written using Github flavoured markdown.

-so what exactly is this markdown; essentially from end user perspective it is only a little more than plain text. it introduces few additional “tags” which communicate with the browser and make text cleaner, easier to navigate and a lot easier to reference. it also adds a layer for direct communication of your text with modern web browsers and given we can use some perks of html5 it gives access to quite powerful features
+so what exactly is this markdown; essentially from end user perspective it is only a little more than plain text. it introduces few additional “tags” which communicate with a server <!--(the server has to be configured for Markdown support)-->    hosting the file and make text cleaner, easier to navigate and a lot easier to reference. it also adds a layer for direct communication of your text with modern web browsers and given we can use some perks of html5 it gives access to quite powerful features

 ### there are robots in the basement

 most importantly though it could open a channel of communication with your IT department and robots from there who seem to be speaking completely different language

-having such possibility could allow for communicating requirements in a way that is machine readible and could be parsed in a robotic manner
+having such possibility could allow for improved feedback loop if not any feedback loop making communication of requirements actually understandable to freaks from there.
+Why is this important? well

 ### these robots are powering your web app